DisruptivelyUseful/handheld-light-graffiti/README.md

 ![](images/plasticlens.jpg)

 The head of the flashlight we used fits perfectly into a 1.5” plumbing fitting, designed for ABS pipe, which made coupling it to the lens easy.
 You should **CHECK** the diamater of the head of your flashlight, and make sure it will fit into the smaller end of your plumbing coupler.
 The flashlight we currently suggest is [this one](https://www.amazon.com/Supfire-Tactical-Flashlight-Water-proof-Included/dp/B07FBJBZ25/), which comes with an extra 18650 battery and battery charger.
+If your flashlight does not fit into your coupler, try wrapping several layers of fabric, tape or other material around the flashlight until it fits loosely enough to move, but tightly enough to stay in place.
+We found that long, thin strips of velcro worked very well for this.

 **FLASHLIGHT RESOURCES:**

-- Try different flashlights you already have access to!
+- Try different flashlights you already have access to.
+Check thrift stores!
+Remember, brighter is better.

-- If you have the funds, you can also buy a [professional gobo projector](https://www.google.com/search?q=gobo+projector&rlz=1C5CHFA_enUS839US839&sxsrf=ALeKk02kNfq3QnQ5u8XuZQiBq0yiBY5QMg:1591572177599&source=lnms&tbm=shop&sa=X&ved=2ahUKEwiPuJ6y7PDpAhUCvZ4KHeW4CuEQ_AUoAXoECAsQAw&biw=1280&bih=596)
+- If you have the funds, you can also just buy a [professional gobo projector](https://www.google.com/search?q=gobo+projector&rlz=1C5CHFA_enUS839US839&sxsrf=ALeKk02kNfq3QnQ5u8XuZQiBq0yiBY5QMg:1591572177599&source=lnms&tbm=shop&sa=X&ved=2ahUKEwiPuJ6y7PDpAhUCvZ4KHeW4CuEQ_AUoAXoECAsQAw&biw=1280&bih=596)

 ## Stencil Tips and Resources: